fstrozzi/bioruby-grid/README.md

     -t, --test                       Start the mapping only with the first group of reads (e.g. for testing parameters) -i, --input INPUT1,INPUT2...
 Location where to find input files (accepts wildcards).
 You can specify more than one input location, just provide a comma separated list
-        --sep SEPARATOR              Input file separator [Default: , ] -h, --help                       Display this screen
+        --sep SEPARATOR              Input file separator [Default: , ] --keep-scripts               Keep all the running scripts created for all the jobs -h, --help                       Display this screen
 ```